AjayBadrinath/WordleForToday/README.md

 But as of now this tool works!!!
-The new website has removed 23 words so i have updated the same
+The new website has removed 23 words so i have updated the same incase you are using ver2 make sure to delete ver1 and all files wrt to that